 Doug Parson is the owner of Gut Hunds Dog Training in Harrisburg where he teaches different aspects of dog training.
 He has trained in both Schutzhund, Mondio Ring Sport and protection sports.
-He is a member of the Association of Pet Dog Trainers, the International Association of Canine Professionals, the Protection Sport Association, The United Schutzhund Clubs of America, and the National Tactical Police Dog Association.
+He is a member of the Association of Pet Dog Trainers, the International Association of Canine Professionals, the Protection Sport Association, and The United Schutzhund Clubs of America.
 He is a certified pet first aid instructor for Pet Tech as well as an evaluator for the AKC Canine Good Citizen program.
-He has received additional training through Blackwater Worldwide, Tar Heel Canine, and has attended seminars conducted by world famous trainers Ivan Balabanov and Mike Ellis.
+He has attended seminars conducted by world famous trainers Ivan Balabanov and Mike Ellis

 Doug is also active in animal rescue.
 He is a volunteer with German Shepherd Rescue of Southeastern Pennsylvania, previously taught obedience for the Humane Society of Harrisburg where he was the Community Volunteer of the Year in 2004.

 Doug also serves on the faculty of the Pennsylvania Bar Institute (PBI).
 In his capacity as a faculty member, he has spoken to attorneys abut dog aggression during the Handling the Dog Bite Case Seminar.
 As a faculty member for the Animal Law seminar, has lectured on temperament testing and training of rescue/shelter animals.
 He has authorized two articles, What you Need to know about Dogs and Aggression and Temperament Tests and Training for Shelter and Rescue Dogs.
 Both of these articles have been published by the PBI and included in the texts for the above referenced seminars.